Team members

 Master student – Université d’Antananarivo.

-Tanjona is a Malagasy conservation biologist currently working on his Master’s thesis investigating the potential role of small mammals in the seed dispersal of baobabs in Madagascar’s dry forests.
-He worked with me as a research assistant from 2022 to 2023.
-Such opportunity took him to the rainforests for the first time, and contributed in reinforcing his research project leadership.
-He has also been my mentee during Coding 4 Conservation.
+Tanjona is a Malagasy conservation biologist.
+His Master’s thesis investigated the potential role of small mammals in the seed dispersal of baobabs in Madagascar’s dry forests.
+He has worked with me as a research assistant from 2022 to 2023.
+Such an opportunity took him to the rainforests for the first time, and contributed to reinforcing his research project leadership.
+He has also been my mentee during Coding 4 Conservation mentoring program.

 Direct contact